 In 2013, we began a project to understand the temperature and moisture tolerance ranges for the germination of numerous native species.
 Seed recruitment is predicted to be one of the most at-risk stages for plant regeneration in a changing climate.
 This project will focus on multispecies, multigenerational lab trials to characterize tolerance ranges for germination, while field trials will test if any differences found are heritable.

 Much like wetlands, gravel hill prairies represent a microcosm within the tallgrass prairie.
 The drier conditions support a unique plant community, including a number of important endemic and rare species.
-With the fragmentation of the landscape, these habitats are becoming increasingly isolated and many populations of these rare species are declining, and we are seeing reproductive failure in a number of species.
+With landscape fragmentation, these habitats are becoming increasingly isolated, and many populations are declining and exhibiting reproductive failure.
+We propose to identify demographic, genetic, and management-related drivers of population decline, and to address identified issues through ex situ and later in situ experiments.

 City green spaces are being recognized as important components of the urban ecosystem providing usable habitat for many organisms, including migrating species.
 Green roofs are just one example of an urban green space, but they are both novel and rapidly increasing in area within North America.
 Graduate student Kelly Ksiazek has been documenting the ecological services that green roofs provide, as well as describing the ecological services found on the green roofs.
 Her work has resulted in three publications to date (Ksiazek, Skogen, and Fant).